RadAlpaca11/robot-experiments/dailyDiary.md

 * worked on getting genesis working on server
     * plans to integrate cogACT and genesis in the future
 * began working on getting the official pi0 to work
+* got pi0 to work!
+    * It was not easy.
+The example code sucked!